 Serving our Community

-As a major regional healthcare provider, Winthrop-University Hospital is deeply committed to the wellness of the communities it serves.
+As a major regional healthcare provider, NYU Winthrop Hospital is deeply committed to the wellness of the communities it serves.

 We offer sophisticated diagnostic and therapeutic care in virtually every specialty and subspecialty of medicine and surgery, while adhering to the personalized and compassionate approach to healing that is the guiding philosophy of our Hospital.